Washington Research Foundation Fellowship

 • Propose to continue or initiate a research project for the duration of the award (2-3 quarters) that shows some level of independence and originality.

-• Be registered full time (at least 12 credits) during the award period, pursuing a bachelor’s degree at the UW Bothell, Seattle, or Tacoma campus.
+• Be registered full-time (at least 12 credits) during the award period, pursuing a bachelor’s degree at the UW Bothell, Seattle, or Tacoma campus.
+Exceptions to this requirement may be made on a case-by-case basis by connecting with the Director of the Office of Undergraduate Research.

 • Have completed the equivalent of two years of university-level coursework and have had at least 3 quarters of prior research experience at the time of application.